antierisalu/social-network/frontend/README.md

 Group members are not receiving notification about the new event created the group

 ##### Open two browsers, log in with different users on each browser, become part of the same group with both users and with one of the users create an event.

 ###### Did the other user received a notification regarding the creation of the event?

-#### Docker

-##### Try to run the application and use the docker command `"docker ps -a"`

-###### Can you confirm that there are two containers (backend and frontend), and both containers have non-zero sizes indicating that they are not empty?

-##### Try to access the social network application through your web browser.

-###### Were you able to access the social network application through your web browser after running the docker containers, confirming that the containers are running and serving the application as expected?

 #### Bonus